solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

     Provision & deploy the solution with one command: ```azd up```

+    !!! warning "You will be prompted to select the Azure region into which your resources should be deployed when running `azd up`.""

+        Before selecting a region, you should refer to the regional availability guidance for both the [gpt-4o]([#region-availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#standard-models-by-endpoint)) and [text-embedding-3-large](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-embeddings#standard-models-by-endpoint) models in Azure OpenAI and select a region that supports both models and has quota available.

+        **Selecting a region that does not support both models will result in deployment failure.**

     1. Use `azd up` to provision your Azure infrastructure and deploy the web application to Azure.

         ```bash title=""
         azd up
         ```